brigadecore/brigade/docs/topics/github.md

 In GitHub, navigate to your project, choose *Settings* (the gear icon), then choose *Depoyment Keys* from the left-hand navigation.
 Click the *Add deploy key* button.

-The *Title* field should be something like `acid-checkout`, though the intent of this field is just to help you remember that this key was used by Acid.
+The *Title* field should be something like `brigade-checkout`, though the intent of this field is just to help you remember that this key was used by Brigade.

 The *Key* field should be the content of the `./github_deployment_key.pub` file generated by `ssh-keygen` above.

 Save that key.

-Inside of your project configuration for your `acid-project`, make sure to add your key:
+Inside of your project configuration for your `brigade-project`, make sure to add your key:

 myvalues.yaml:
 ```
-project: "my/acid-project"
+project: "my/brigade-project"
-repository: "github.com/my/acid-project"
+repository: "github.com/my/brigade-project"
 # This is an SSH clone URL
-cloneURL: "git@github.com:my/acid-project.git"
+cloneURL: "git@github.com:my/brigade-project.git"
 # paste your entire key here:
 sshKey: |-
   -----BEGIN RSA PRIVATE KEY-----